ElongatedMetroid/sorting_algorithms/README.md

 # sorting_algorithms
-a collection of sorting algorithms implemented in rust, along with a visual representation
+a collection of sorting algorithms implemented in rust, along with a visual representation made with bevy